-If you have questions about a publisher or journal, please contact Himmelfarb's Serials Librarian, Ruth Bueter (email@example.com) who will provide feedback about the legitimacy of a publisher/journal.
+If you have questions about a publisher or journal, don't hesitate to contact Himmelfarb's Serials Librarian, Ruth Bueter (firstname.lastname@example.org) who will provide feedback about the legitimacy of a publisher/journal.
 Ultimately, the decision on where to publish your article is yours.

-Once an author has signed a copyright transfer or approves publication of an article in a predatory journal, your chances of having the article removed from the journal are highly unlikely.
-This is why we stress the importance of avoiding predatory publishers from the start.
+Once an author has signed a copyright transfer or approved publication of an article in a predatory journal, your chances of having the article removed from the journal are improbable.
+We stress the importance of avoiding predatory publishers from the start.

-In the case that your articles is already published in a predatory journal, you can consider the following options:
+In the case that your article is already published in a predatory journal, you can consider the following options:

 Predatory publishers often include names of people within a field of study among the editors, board members, or reviewers for their journals without the knowledge or permission of these people.
 While you can take action and attempt to have your name removed from these lists and websites, many predatory publishers will simply not respond to your repeated requests.
 The following steps can be taken: